snigdhcinu/password-policy-setter/README.md

 ## 2.3.2
 1. Bug fix.
 2. Upper limit added too (1000).
-3. In findAnomaly, only the keys, with a non-false or non-zero value will be shown only, previously these keys were shown with a value false.
+3. In findAnomaly, only the keys with a non-false or non-zero value will be shown, previously all keys were shown with a default value false.